Sherlock Holmes Banned from Reading Lists for Being Anti-Mormon

-Sir Arthur Conan Doyle's Sherlock Holmes stories have appealed to generations -- but on Thursday the reports, because it is, as the board reported, age-inappropriate.
+Sir Arthur Conan Doyle's Sherlock Holmes stories have appealed to generations -- but on Thursday the Albemarle County School Board in Virgina voted to remove the detective's A Study in Scarlet from sixth-grade reading lists, the Charlottesville Daily Progress reports, because it is, as the board reported, age-inappropriate.
 But as the Los Angeles Times notes, "The two gory murders weren't the problem.
-The trouble was the way the book portrays Mormonism."in Virgina voted to remove the detective's A Study in Scarlet from sixth-grade reading lists, the Charlottesville Daily Progress
+The trouble was the way the book portrays Mormonism."

-The case against Sherlock Holmes began with the parent of astudent challenging the book in May on grounds that it was derogatory toward Mormons.
+The case against Sherlock Holmes began with the parent of a Henley Middle School student challenging the book in May on grounds that it was derogatory toward Mormons.
 The parent, Brette Stevenson, said, "A Study in Scarlet has been used to introduce students to the mystery genre and into the character of Sherlock Holmes.
 This is our young students’ first inaccurate introduction to an American religion.”
 Ultimately the school board agreed and it was deemed inappropriate for the age group, but it will be available for older students.

 If you're unfamiliar with the story, the mystery revolves around a corpse found at a derelict house in England with the word "RACHE" scrawled in blood on the wall beside the body.
 In the second part of the story, it flashes back to 1847 Utah, where a man named John Ferrier and a little girl named Lucy, near death from dehydration, are discovered by a large party of Mormons, led by Brigham Young, who rescue them on the condition that they adopt the Mormon faith.
 USA Today tries to pick out some of the controversial passages: